Medicare Advantage Plans

 • You must continue to pay your Part B premium.

 • You do not use your Medicare card.
-Instead, you use your plan’s ID card and your doctor bills to your insurance company.
+Instead, you use your plan’s ID card at the hospital, doctor and pharmacy.
+Your providers bill only your single insurance company.

-• All services have a copay (primary care doctor visit, specialist visit, x-ray, blood work, in-patient hospital stay, physical therapy, etc).
+• All services have a copay (primary care visit, specialist, x-ray, blood work, in-patient hospital stay, physical therapy, etc).

-• Plans have an annual maximum-out-of-pocket which puts a cap on your financial responsibility.
+• Every plan has an annual maximum-out-of-pocket which puts a limit on your financial responsibility.

 • Every plan has a network of doctors.
 There are two types of networks: HMO (Health Maintenance Organization) and PPO (Preferred Provider Organization).